weliem/bluez_inc/README.md

 ## Discovering devices

-In order to discover devices, you first need to get hold of a Bluetooth *default_adapter*.
+In order to discover devices, you first need to get hold of a Bluetooth *adapter*.
 You do this by calling `binc_adapter_get_default()` with your DBus connection as an argument:

 ```c